Table of Contents

 - You experience regret or guilt during masturbating or just after.
 You find yourself reflecting on it frequently.

-Since most men start masturbating in their early adolescence and continue doing so well into adulthood, you probably don’t consider how this kind of sexual behaviour impacts your life.
+Since most men start masturbating in their early adolescence and continue doing so well into adulthood, you probably don’t consider how this sexual behavior impacts your life.
 Your health might be impacted in some way by this action, though.